REST client examples

 -d '{"c8y_IsDevice":{},"name":"HelloWorldDevice"}' \

-https://<Cumulocity IoT tenant domain>/inventory/managedObjects
+https://<Cumulocity tenant domain>/inventory/managedObjects

-The same credentials used to access the Cumulocity IoT Web GUI can be used to execute the REST calls.
+The same credentials used to access the Cumulocity Web GUI can be used to execute the REST calls.

 You will receive a response like that: